dmfay/massive-js/README.md

 ### Tables and Views

-Massive loads all views (including materialized views) and all tables having primary key constraints.
+Massive loads all views (including materialized views), all tables having primary key constraints, and foreign tables (which cannot have primary keys).
 Unlike object/relational mappers, Massive does not traverse relationships or build model trees.
 Limited support for mapping complex result objects is a potential future consideration, but if you need to correlate data from multiple tables using a view is recommended.

 #### Schemas